 - engage in rigorous physical activity on a daily basis

-Another way to weasel your way out of a weight loss plateau is to cut back on carbs or go full-on keto.
-Keto (short for ketogenic) diets are very, very low carb diets (less than 50 grams of carbs per day).
+Another way to weasel your way through a weight loss plateau is to cut back on refined carbs.

-These kinds of regimens have been shown to help people lose more weight than more traditional methods like calorie restriction.
-Ketogenic diets put your body into ketosis, which has been found to decrease appetite.
+Eating plans which focus on reducing refined carb sources have been shown to help people lose more weight than more traditional methods like calorie restriction.

 The way alcohol affects the body differs from person to person, but since alcohol has no substantive nutritional value, it’s worth cutting out.

 Sipping on coffee and tea may bolster your weight loss efforts for many reasons — starting with caffeine.
-The caffeine in coffee and some teas can give your metabolism a slight boost while simultaneously suppressing your appetite.
+The caffeine in coffee and some teas may potentially help promote weight and body fat reduction.

 If a cup o’ joe isn’t your jam, research shows that green tea may help boost fat loss, thanks to its content of caffeine and EGCG, a powerful antioxidant.